telerik/ajax-docs/licensing/trial-license-limitations.md

 The trial licenses will occasionally display the following message on your webform:

-Telerik UI for ASP.NET AJAXtrial version.
-Copyright Telerik © 2002-2012.
-To remove this message, please, [purchase a developer version](http://www.telerik.com/purchase.aspx).
+>Thank you for using the Trial Version of Telerik UI for ASP.NET AJAX to build more powerful applications faster.
+[Purchase the Commercial Version now](http://www.telerik.com/purchase/individual/aspnet-ajax.aspx?utm_source=trial&utm_medium=web&utm_campaign=Ajax) to get access to all product updates and the Telerik expert support.

 ## See Also